 I was once was afraid to make cheesecake.
 I thought people who made beautiful and delicious cheesecakes were performed nothing short of baking miracles.
-How was I going to get a good consistency and flavorful cheesecake?
-One day, I decided to follow a simple Kraft recipe and I’ve been making variations ever since just like this Easy Creamy Lemon Cheesecake is the best lemon cheesecake I’ve ever had!
+One day, I decided to follow a simple Kraft recipe and I’ve been making variations ever since.
+This Easy Creamy Lemon Cheesecake is the best lemon cheesecake I’ve ever had!
 It’s full of lemon flavor and so easy to make!
 You’ll think you’re in lemon heaven!